nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### 3.4 Delete Session feature

-The Delete Session feature allows user to cancel a Session, and delete all Schedules associated to the Session.
+The Delete Session feature allows user to cancel a session, and delete all schedules associated to the session.

 #### 3.4.1 Implementation